-While we endeavour to provide quality first teaching in all classroom to meet the needs of all our pupils, some children may find it more difficult to access the curriculum and may need a different approach or level of support.
-The term special educational needs and disabilities (SEND) has a legal definition which refers to children and young people with a learning difficulty or disability which makes it significantly harder for them to learn than most other children of the same age.
-These children may need extra help to enable them to access the curriculum.
+While we endeavour to provide quality first teaching which meets the needs of all our pupils, some children may find it more difficult to access the curriculum and may need a different approach or level of support.

+A child or young person has a special educational need if they have a significantly greater difficulty in learning than the majority of children of the same age, or if they have a disability which prevents or hinders them from accessing the educational facilities provided.